irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 implementations currently available for ROS2, the discovery is not triggered by the user, but simply starts as soon as a node is created.
 Moreover, even if a `Publisher` and a `Subscription` are in the same process, it is not guaranteed that both will have intra-process communication enabled.

+Given the fact that the proposed implementation does not use the RMW at all, there is much more freedom for eventually disconnecting nodes.

 The proposed solution is to declare two new functions in the `rmw_implementation` layer:
  - `rmw_ret_t disconnect_remote_publisher(rmw_node_t node, rmw_subscription_t sub, rmw_publisher_t remote_pub)`